How To Do Business With The Town

 Where are bids advertised?

-Bids are generally advertised locally in the Norwood Record as well as in the Central Register for construction projects, the State's Purchasing site Commbuys, the Town's website, the Massachusetts Newspaper Publishers Association's website, and posted in the Town Hall outside of the General Manager's Office on the First Floor, which is where the Purchasing Department is located.
+Bids are generally advertised locally in the Norwood Record, as well as in the Central Register for construction projects, the State's Purchasing site Commbuys, the Town's website, the Massachusetts Newspaper Publishers Association's website.
+Further, public notices are posted in the Town Hall outside of the General Manager's Office on the First Floor, which is where the Purchasing Department is located.

 Can I get on a bidder's list for future bids?

 The Town of Norwood does not maintain a bidder's list for future bids.
 All bid advertisements are posted on the Town's website as well as other online sites.

 While not mandatory, if you are a vendor interested in doing business with the Town and are not registered with Commbuys already, please visit the Commbuys website and register your business.
 Registration is free and provides access to bidding opportunities with the Commonwealth as well as the Town of Norwood.